ChrisDeFreitas/Electron-FolderView/readme.md

   1. added .webm video file type
   2. included keyboardshortcuts.txt (requires updating)
 - general tweaks and fixes:
-  1. comment out height/width px of item names; test is no longer vertically truncated
+  1. comment out height/width px of item names; text is no longer vertically truncated with large fonts
 	2. comment out galleryScale() in renderer.js; was generating error

 Jul 20/17
 - context menu/Tools/Delete now deletes the item from the internal list so sort functions no longer display them from browser cache